Wind turbine components and construction

 Blades are another term for rotor blades.
 They are crucial for the efficiency of wind turbines and the generation of renewable wind energy.

-How do we build wind farms at Electrum?
+How do we build wind turbines at Electrum?

 A wind power plant consists of turbines, converter and transformer systems that enable power transmission to the grid, and supporting infrastructure such as access roads and service stations.